VS Code - Auto rename HTML tags in React, Vue, Svelte, Nunjucks, and others

 In a previous post, VS Code - You don’t need that extension, I covered some settings that offer the same functionality as popular extensions.
 One topic I covered was renaming paired HTML tags in a single edit, this is also referred to as linked editing of HTML tags.

 A bone of contention was the “linked editing” setting only supported HTML and XML files.
-There was grumbling that this behaviour was not available in JSX.There has been a long standing issue to implement this feature for JSX, and finally it has been resolved!
+There was grumbling that this behaviour was not available in JSX.
+Finally, you can auto rename tags in JSX too.

 I wanted to take the opportunity to take a look at other frameworks and languages that contain embedded HTML such as Vue and Nunjucks, to see if it there is a consistent experience for renaming HTML tags in this manner.
 Some language feature extensions provide this functionality, some don’t.
+Can we eschew an extension for this functionality now?

 Auto rename HTML tags